DepartmentOfHealth-htbhf/htbhf-production-stub/README.md

 ## Deployment
 To deploy, first login to the production space using `cf login`

-Then run `cf push` from the project's root directory.
+Then run `cf push -p build/libs/htbhf-production-stub-0.0.1.jar` from the project's root directory (the app version is in [build.gradle](build.gradle) and will not change when built).

-If the app is being deployed for the first time, you'll need to create a route for it following the instructions below.
+If the app is being deployed for the first time, you'll need to scale the application and create a route for it following the instructions below.

+## Scaling the application
+By default there will only be one instance of the application deployed.
+To change this to two instances, run the following command

+`cf scale htbhf-production-stub -i 2`

 ## Creating a route